On the Expressive Power of Sparse Geometric MPNNs: Experiments

 Next, as we suggested in Section \ref{sec:inv}, we apply the same algorithms to the powers of the original graph.
 As shown in Table \ref{tab:power_graph}, this improves the separation capabilities of the I-GGNN models.
 All invariant models succeed when the third power is taken, as expected since a connected graph's $d+1$ power (here $d=2$) is generically globally rigid.

-\paragraph{k-chains} Next, we consider the $k$ chain pairs suggested in \cite{on_the_expressive_power} and illustrated in the left of Figure \ref{fig:Two pairs for power Graphs}.
+\paragraph{Unpacking the Bottleneck: Layer Requirements for Complex Graph Separation} \paragraph{k-chains} Next, we consider the $k$ chain pairs suggested in \cite{on_the_expressive_power} and illustrated in the left of Figure \ref{fig:Two pairs for power Graphs}.
 By design, this is a pair of graphs with $k$ nodes, which can only be separated by $k-1$ hop distances.
 In \cite{on_the_expressive_power}, it was shown that a depth of at least $\lfloor k/2 \rfloor+1 $ is necessary to achieve separation by E-GGNN in this setting.
-Note that as most nodes in this pair are on the same line, this point cloud is not generic, so the fact that for large $k$, more than $d+1$ iterations are needed does not contradict our theory.
-In our experiments, we include two variations of SchNet \cite{SchNet}: full graph and global feature.
+Note that as most nodes in the chain graphs are on the same line, this point cloud is not generic, so the fact that for large $k$, more than $d+1$ iterations are needed does not contradict our theory.
+In our experiments, we include two variations of SchNet \citep{SchNet}: full graph and global feature.
 Those variations use all pairwise distances, thus showing better results than other invariant models.
 In the first experiment, we set $k = 4$.
 Theoretically, $3$ blocks are needed for propagating the information, and $2$ blocks are insufficient.
-As shown in Appendix \autoref{tab:4chains}, we succeed with a probability of $1$ over $10$ trails with $3$ blocks.
+As shown in Appendix \autoref{tab:4chains}, we succeed with a probability of $1$ over $10$ trials with $3$ blocks.
 For checking long-term dependencies, we choose $k=12$ again; $7$ blocks are needed, and $6$ is insufficient.
 We examined all models with $7,8,9,10,11$ blocks, each $10$ times.
 As shown in \autoref{tab:12chains}, we are the only ones succeeding with $7$ blocks, and all other models need a much higher number of blocks.
 This may suggest our model is less influenced by over-squashing \cite{alon2020bottleneck}.
+In the appendix, \autoref{tab:time_com}, we add a time comparison table for all models using the $128$ dimensional feature.

-\paragraph{Hard examples} In \autoref{tab:hard-pc results} in the appendix, we show that our model can also perfectly separate challenging examples from \cite{PhysRevLett.125.166001,gcnn}, using the experiment setup taken from \cite{gramnet}.
+\paragraph{Hard examples} In \autoref{tab:hard_pc_results} in the appendix, we show that our model can also perfectly separate challenging examples from \citep{PhysRevLett.125.166001,gcnn}, using the experiment setup taken from \cite{gramnet}.
 These geometric graph pairs cannot be separated by I-GGNN, even on full graphs, and are also difficult to separate using equivariant methods like EGNN.